lanahuong/image-filter-gpu/README.md

 This is a GPU programming project in CUDA.

+## Requirements

+You will of couse need an NVIDIA GPU and cuda installed.

+You also need the FreeImage library.
+It may be available from repos in your distribution if not or if you are running on a cluster you can download it and install it from https://freeimage.sourceforge.io/download.html .
+I made this project with version 3.18.0.

 ## Building

 If you are on a cluster environnement check the `env.sh` and change the modules for the ones available on your cluster.
 Then you need to source this file.